ellis/OnTopOfThings/Notes.md

          * purpose: brainstorm (idea), reference (note), task
          * review: only when needed, year, quarter, month, week, on a specific date, after a specific date, certain intervals
          * for tasks: they may be past the review stage
+* revisions:
+    * need to think about how to handle revisions.
+Maybe need to introduce branches and not just use command times.
+    * we might not always want to save fine-grained changes when a user changes ordering on a list, for exampe
+    * maybe an "compress" command which would compress commands down, perhaps since previous sync
+    * maybe an "apply diff" which would apply a data diff instead of commands
 * more features
     * items somehow inherit properties from their parents, if the properies are not set on the items
     * when an item has a due date and a time estimate, show it on the daily list once things start getting tight